-US immigration officials aim to restrict asylum at border
+Trump signs order denying asylum to illegal border crossers

-WASHINGTON (AP) — The Trump administration said Thursday it will deny asylum to migrants who enter the country illegally, invoking extraordinary presidential national security powers to tighten the border as caravans of Central Americans slowly approach the United States.
+WASHINGTON (AP) — President Donald Trump on Friday invoked extraordinary national security powers to deny asylum to migrants who enter the country illegally, tightening the border as caravans of Central Americans slowly approach the United States.

+Trump is using the same powers he used to push through a version of the travel ban that was upheld by the Supreme Court.
+The proclamation puts into place regulations adopted Thursday that circumvent laws stating that anyone is eligible for asylum no matter how he or she enters the country.

+“We need people in our country but they have to come in legally and they have to have merit,” Trump said Friday as he prepared to depart for Paris.

 The measures are meant to funnel asylum seekers through official border crossings for speedy rulings, officials said, instead of having them try to circumvent such crossings on the nearly 2,000-mile (3,200-kilometer) border.
-But the busy ports of entry already have long lines and waits, forcing immigration officials to tell some migrants to come back to make their claims.
+But the busy ports of entry already have long lines and waits, forcing immigration officials to tell some migrants to turn around and come back to make their claims.

-The move was spurred in part by caravans of Central American migrants slowly moving north on foot, but will apply to anyone caught crossing illegally, officials said.
-It’s unknown whether those in the caravan, many fleeing violence in their homeland, plan to cross illegally.

-The regulations will be incorporated in a proclamation expected to be issued Friday by President Donald Trump.
-He will invoke the same powers he used to push through a version of the travel ban that was upheld by the Supreme Court, according to senior administration officials.
-The officials were not authorized to speak publicly and spoke to The Associated Press on condition of anonymity.
-The regulations would circumvent laws stating that anyone is eligible for asylum no matter how he or she enters the country,

 Most Read Nation & World Stories